Using Docker Compose: Managing Multiple Local Containers

 docker stop image_id

-, to run the containers in background, we can use the following command,
+With docker-compose, to run the containers in background, we can use the following command,

 docker-compose up -d

-Also to stop all the containers using the docker-compose
+Also to stop all the containers using the docker-compose we can use the followings,

 docker-compose down

-We can verify if the container being stopped or not by docker ps
+We can verify if the container being stopped or not by docker ps.

 Container Maintenance with Docker Compose

-may crash or hang over time.
+It is possible that, out node-server may crash or hang over time.
 In this case, we might want to restart the server.

-there are 4 different restart policy,
+In docker-compose there are 4 different restart policy,

 - no: Never restart the container, no matter what happen.
 This is default restart policy.